Mostly all the modern vehicles on the road now have an EGR system (Exhaust Gas Recirculation).

 EGR Valve on a Diesel Engine

-The EGR valve on a diesel engine does usually get a lot more dirt, and it have to be replaced and cleaned more often.
+The EGR valve on a diesel engine does usually get a lot more dirt, and it has to be replaced and cleaned more often.
 The carbon build up can also destroy the EGR valve and you have to replace it more often.
 A lot of people, reprogram the EGR valve to not function to reduce the amount of carbon build up in the engine.
 Remember that this is against the law and bad for the enviroment.

 EGR Valve Replacement Cost